Christian Klar: Early life

 The son of a teacher and vice-principal, Klar attended school in Lörrach, and in 1972 graduated from a school in Ettlingen.
 He went on to study history and philosophy at the University of Heidelberg, and became, for a while, a member of a young democratic movement.

 Around 1973 he moved to a Karlsruhe flat with his girlfriend Adelheid Schulz, Günter Sonnenberg and Knut Folkerts (who would all subsequently become RAF members) and in 1974 he took part in the occupation of the Hamburg Amnesty International offices protesting against the detention of RAF prisoners.

 Terrorism

 Around 1976, Klar joined the RAF and soon became a leading member of the second generation.

-Klar took part in the attempted kidnapping/murder of Jürgen Ponto.
+Klar took part in the attempted kidnapping and murder of Jürgen Ponto.

 He received Stasi training in explosives and handling an RPG-7, and with three other RAF members shot an RPG-7 at the Mercedes limousine of U.S. General Frederick J. Kroesen in Heidelberg on 15 September 1981.

 In November 1982 he was arrested at an arms depot in Friedrichsruh.
 Similarly to Brigitte Mohnhaupt, he was given a collective sentence for all the major RAF crimes since 1977.
 These included: